sissa/FHPC_2019-2020/Assignements/Assignment03/Assignment03.md

 ./write_pgm_image [ max_val] [ width height]
 ```

-as output you will find the image `image.pgm` which should be easily rendered by any decent visualizer.
+as output you will find the image `image.pgm` which should be easily rendered by any decent visualizer .

 Once you have calculated the matrix `M`, to give it as an input to the function `write_pgm_image()` should definitely be straightforward.